altarrok/joke-app/README.md

 # joke-app
-A joke webapp written with Spring Boot
+A joke generator webapp written with Spring Boot